New Orleans, Louisiana Population 2020

 The French and Spanish colonial history of New Orleans gives its population a strong Catholic traditional, and Catholicism is still the predominant religion.
 35.9% of its population is Roman Catholic.
 There is also a strong presence of Louisiana Voodoo, which is a syncretism with African and Afro-Caribbean Roman Catholic beliefs.
 While this Voodoo image is promoted a great deal by the tourism industry, there are very few true adherents in New Orleans.

 New Orleans History

-The end of the Haitian Revolution in 1804 brought a huge wage of refugees to New Orleans, both white and free people of color, many of which brought African slaves.
+The end of the Haitian Revolution in 1804 brought a massive wave of refugees to New Orleans, both white and free people of color, many of which brought African slaves.
 New Orleans went on to have the largest slave trade for many years.
-After the Civil War, Louisiana was readmitted to the Union in 1868 and the city of New Orleans continued to grow in size and economic power through the 20th century.
+After the Civil War, Louisiana was readmitted to the Union in 1868, and the city of New Orleans continued to grow in size and economic power through the 20th century.

 New Orleans Population Growth

 In 2012, 24/7 Wall St. identified the 10 largest cities with the fastest growing populations in the US based on Census Bureau data.
 New Orleans ranked #1, with 4.9% growth from 2010 to 2011.
 This is more than six times the national average of just 0.73%, although New Orleans remains at 80% pre-Katrina levels.

 The good news is that New Orleans is on the rise again, eight years after Hurricane Katrina.
 In recent years, the population has started to grow, and the city recovered all the jobs it lost as of 2012 with new growth in knowledge-based industries.
 This is good news for The Big Easy, and it's a trend that is expected to continue.